-Earlier this month, a major study caused international headlines when it found that mammograms do not reduce mortality from breast cancer in women between 40 and 59 years old.
-The study, published by the BMJ (formerly known as the British Medical Journal), followed almost 90,000 women in Canada for 25 years; the women had been randomized to receive either mammograms plus breast exams, or breast exams alone.
+In February, a major study caused international headlines when it found that mammograms do not reduce mortality from breast cancer in women between the ages of 40 and 59.
+Published in BMJ (formerly known as the British Medical Journal), it followed almost 90,000 women in Canada for 25 years; the women had been randomized to receive either mammograms plus breast exams, or breast exams alone.

 The death rate was comparable in both groups.
 The researchers also reported that one-fifth of the tumors detected among women getting the mammograms were “over-diagnosed”—that is, they were not likely to lead to death even if they had not been treated.

 This study is just the latest to weigh in on the benefits—or lack of benefits—attributable to mammograms, and its findings might lead to even more confusion among women about whether or not they should undergo such screening.
 To understand the implications of the study, I interviewed Robert Hiatt, M.D., Ph.D., a professor of epidemiology and biostatistics at the University of California, San Francisco (UCSF) and associate director of the UCSF Comprehensive Cancer Center.

 What is the main message of the study?